Skip to main content

 • AtScale must be configured with either Microsoft Entra ID using OpenID Connect or Okta using SAML.

-• The Store Tokens option must be configured for your IdP.
+• The Store Tokens option must be enabled for your IdP.

 • The Identity Broker must have an atscale-excel-plugin client configured with the following: